 Genetic genealogy is a relatively new field which enables researchers to establish family lines and connect with other “cousins” who share a common ancestor.
 This page discusses the three major types of DNA testing and the primary companies that serve genealogists.

 In addition to confirming an ancestral connection, DNA provides another avenue to contact other cousin (who have also done a DNA test) that you may not have known about.
-Those that wish to share information other cousins and have given us permission to publish their contact information are listed on our tested page.
+Those that wish to share information with other cousins and have given us permission to publish their contact information are listed on our tested page that is under development.

 The Olmste(a)d Y-DNA Project potentially enables an individual of unknown Olmste(a)d direct male ancestry to align with known primary Olmste(a)d ancestral lines.